Between 2016 and 2017 the city's estimated population increased by 1.7 per cent, slightly lower than the national average of 2.1 per cent.

-Prior to the 2010/2011 earthquakes, population growth was relatively steady, averaging 1% growth per year.
-In the two years following the 2010/2011 earthquakes, the overall population of Christchurch City decreased by 21,200 (-6%).
-The estimated population has increased annually since July 2012 and has almost recovered to the pre-quake level that it was in 2010 (376,300).
+Prior to the 2010/2011 earthquakes, population growth was relatively steady, averaging 1 per cent growth per year.
+In the two years following the 2010/2011 earthquakes, the overall population of Christchurch City decreased by 21,200 (-6 per cent).
+The estimated population has increased annually since July 2012 and has now surpassed the population prior to the earthquake series (376,300).

 Waimakariri and Selwyn districts

-At June 2016, neighbouring Selwyn District had an estimated 56,200 residents and neighbouring Waimakariri an estimated 57,800 residents.
-Together they make up almost 25% of the total population of all three districts in Greater Christchurch.
+At June 2017, neighbouring Selwyn District had an estimated 59,300 residents and neighbouring Waimakariri an estimated 59,200 residents.
+Together they make up almost 25 per cent of the total population of all three districts in Greater Christchurch.

-Between 2015 and 2016, Selwyn and Waimakariri Districts experienced the second and eight fastest growth in the country respectively (out of 68 territorial authorities).
-Selwyn District's annual increase was 6.7% while Waimakariri District's was 2.6% (compared with 2.1% for the whole country).
-Combined the population growth was 5000 new residents, compared with Christchurch City's 7500 new residents.
+Between 2016 and 2017, Selwyn and Waimakariri Districts experienced the second and eleventh fastest growth in the country respectively (out of 67 territorial authorities).
+Selwyn District's annual increase was 5.7 per cent while Waimakariri District's was 2.5 per cent (compared with 2.1 per cent for the whole country).
+Combined the population growth was 4,500 new residents, compared with Christchurch City's 6,500 new residents.

 - The most recent subnational population estimates can be found here.(external link)